qotho/elasticsearch-river-aq/README.md

-Java Messaging Service (JMS) River Plugin for ElasticSearch
+Oracle Advanced Queuing (AQ) River Plugin for ElasticSearch
 ===========================================================

-The JMS River provides a means of submitting bulk indexing requests to elasticsearch using a JMS queue.
+The Oracle AQ River provides a means of submitting bulk indexing requests to elasticsearch using a database queue.
 The format of the messages follows the elasticsearch bulk API format:

 	{ "index" : { "_index" : "twitter", "_type" : "tweet", "_id" : "1" } }